 The ENT refers their patients to the audiology clinic and the audiologist performs testing for the ENT and also sells hearing aids if indicated.
 The ENT profits from both their own, as well as the audiology clinic income.
 The audiologist might be a partner in the business or simply an employee.
 There are two large chains in Australia as well as several smaller practices where this occurs.

-Hearing aids may have been an afterthought, although it may represent a sizeable portion of their income.
+Hearing aids may be an afterthought, although they may represent a sizeable portion of their income.

 Undoubtedly the audiologists working in this setting are diagnostically sound, but they may not have extensive experience in a range of hearing aids as they might have had, working in other settings.
-Hearing aids sold in this setting tend to also be more expensive than when sold via other channels.
+Hearing aids sold in this setting may be more expensive than when sold via other channels.
 This is a good option if your ear health is an issue.
-So people requiring frequent ENT specialist attention can gain access quicker via these channels.
+Patients requiring frequent ENT specialist attention can gain access quicker via these channels.

 Independent audiologists represent the smallest part of the Australian hearing aid industry, but they are also by far the most diverse group.

 You will likely find an audiologist in pretty much any of the areas of speciality in this group.
-This group of around 290 clinics is shrinking as more and more manufacturers buy up their market share.
+This group of around 290 clinics seems to be shrinking as more and more manufacturers buy up their market share.